ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/user.md

     SALT 'D6489D8B5692D82FF944EA6415785A8A8A1AF33825456AFC554487725A74A609'
     ```

-    The `name3` user can now login using `my_password`, but the passowrd is stored as the hashed value above.
+    The `name3` user can now login using `my_password`, but the password is stored as the hashed value above.
 THe following SQL file was created in `/var/lib/clickhouse/access` and gets executed at server startup:

     ```bash
     /var/lib/clickhouse/access $ cat 3843f510-6ebd-a52d-72ac-e021686d8a93.sql